Sackville Carden

 Admiral Sir Sackville Hamilton Carden, (3 May 1857 – 6 May 1930) was a senior Royal Navy officer.
-He is chiefly remembered for his failure to force the Turkish defenses in the Dardanelles during the First World War, which led to the launch of the ill-fated Gallipoli campaign.
+He is chiefly remembered for his failure to force the Turkish defences in the Dardanelles during the First World War, which led to the launch of the ill-fated Gallipoli campaign.

 Early life and career

 Carden was born in Barnane near Templemore in County Tipperary, Ireland, the third son of Captain Andrew Carden of the 60th Rifles and Anne Berkeley, eldest daughter of Lieutenant-General Sackville Hamilton Berkeley.
 Although both his father and grandfather had served in the British Army, he elected for a naval career and joined the Royal Navy in 1870.